Redwolf917/My-Class-Repo/course-content/01-html-git-css/challenge/README.md

 > **note** If you need any assistance with the Ed platform, please review the information on submitting assignments in Module 0.

+* **Submission**: You'll submit your completed Challenge for review.
+In the real world, when a developer finishes working on a project, another developer reviews the code, providing feedback on errors and making sure that all of the acceptance criteria have been met.
+For each Challenge, you will need to be your Quality Assurance.
+Check to make sure you have met all acceptance criteria prior to your submission for review.

 ## Grading Requirements

 This Challenge is graded based on the following criteria: